Causes of Knee Pain

 Put your hands on your hips.
 Take a big 2 or 3-foot step forward making sure to keep both feet pointing straight and thighs in line with feet.
 The back heel should come up with toes pointing forward.
 The front foot should be flat with toes forward.
 Keep your chest over your pelvis.
 Reach the hand opposite your front leg up over your head and bend gently to the side until you feel a slight stretch.
 Slowly come out of the bend.
 Step the back foot forward even with the other foot so your are again standing.
 Alternate left and right stepping forward with bending for 30-60 seconds.
 If painful, ensure you are keeping your knee over your feet and try reducing the size of your steps.

-Sidestep w/ Knee Band:
+Sidestep w/ Knee Band (Monster Walks):

 Place an exercise band around your knees.
 Stand with feet slightly wider than shoulders while maintaining slight knee bend.
 Step to the left about one foot pushing the knee against the band and pause when both feet are firmly planted.
 Then bring feet back together returning to the start position.
 Alternate stepping (left, center, right, center) in this one-two-one-two motion for 30-60 seconds.
 You can also take multiple steps left, then multiple steps right once you get the hang of it.
 If pain, make sure knees are over feet throughout the motion or take smaller steps.